valleyofdoom/PC-Tuning/README.md

 Get-Process @("svchost", "audiodg") -ErrorAction SilentlyContinue | ForEach-Object { $_.ProcessorAffinity=0x8 }
 ```

-## 11.44.
-Reserved CPU Sets (Windows 10+)
+<h2 id="reserved-cpu-sets-windows-10">11.44.
+Reserved CPU Sets (Windows 10+)</h2>

 > [!CAUTION]
-> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).
+> 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#benchmarking)).

 [ReservedCpuSets](https://github.com/valleyofdoom/ReservedCpuSets) can be used to prevent Windows routing ISRs, DPCs and scheduling other threads on specific CPUs.
 Isolating modules from user and kernel-level disturbances helps reduce contention, jitter and allows time-sensitive modules to get the CPU time they require.

 - As mentioned in section [11.43.
-User-Mode Scheduling (Processes, Threads)](#1143-user-mode-scheduling-processes-threads), you should determine how well or poorly your application's performance scales with core count to give you a rough idea as to how many cores you can afford to reserve
+User-Mode Scheduling (Processes, Threads)](#user-mode-scheduling-processes-threads), you should determine how well or poorly your application's performance scales with core count to give you a rough idea as to how many cores you can afford to reserve

 - As interrupt affinity policies, process and thread affinities have higher precedence, you can use this hand in hand with user-defined affinities to go a step further and ensure that nothing except what you assigned to specific CPUs will be scheduled on those CPUs